Azure/Industrial-IoT/docs/services/howto-use-cli.md

 ## Prerequisites

-You should have already successfully deployed all services and at least one IoT Edge Gateway with the Industrial IoT Modules.
+You should have already successfully deployed all Microservices and at least one IoT Edge Gateway with the Industrial IoT Modules.
 If you have not, please follow the instructions in:

-1. [Deploy the Industrial IoT services to Azure](../howto-deploy-services.md) and securely store the resulting `.env` file.
+1. [Deploy the Industrial IoT Microservices to Azure](../howto-deploy-microservices.md) and securely store the resulting `.env` file.

 2. [Deploy Industrial IoT Edge Modules](../howto-deploy-modules.md)